 A simplified filing of Form 5471 is allowed for certain dormant foreign corporations.

-The financial information required by the IRS must be presented using U.S. generally accepted accounting principles (“U.S. GAAP”) which may differ from the accounting principles used to produce foreign financial statements; therefore, the taxpayer is required to convert any financial statements to U.S. GAAP.
+The financial information required by the IRS must be presented using the U.S. generally accepted accounting principles (“U.S. GAAP”) which may differ from the accounting principles used to produce foreign financial statements; therefore, the taxpayer is required to convert any financial statements to U.S. GAAP.

 Penalties for Not Filing Form 5471

 The penalties for not filing Form 5471 are substantial.
 Importantly, the IRS assesses them automatically.
 It is important to ensure that Form 5471 is timely filed and substantially complete because the taxpayer may be subject to a US $10,000 penalty for each year the taxpayer is required to file, but failed to file or filed late.
 The amount of penalties may be higher, depending on the number of forms.
-Additional penalties of up to US $50,000 are assessed for instances of continued failure to file, after the IRS mailed the Taxpayer a notice and non-compliance continues.
+Additional penalties of up to US $50,000 are assessed for instances of continued failure to file after the IRS mailed the Taxpayer a notice and non-compliance continues.

 A person who fails to report the required information timely may be subject to a reduction of 10 percent of the foreign taxes available for credit under IRC Sections 901, 902 and 960.
-Continued cases of failure are also subject to additional reduction of 5 percent for each three-month period.
+Continued cases of failure are also subject to an additional reduction of 5 percent for each three-month period.
 Criminal penalties may also apply for failure to file the required information.